groupdocs-watermark/GroupDocs.Watermark-Docs/java/getting-started/features-overview.md

 url: watermark/java/features-overview
 title: Features Overview
 weight: 1
-description"GroupDocs.Watermark for Java API presents a wide range of features like creating a watermark, removing watermark, adding watermark to photos, removing watermark from photo and more."
+description: GroupDocs.Watermark for Java API presents a wide range of features like creating a watermark, removing watermark, adding watermark to photos, removing watermark from photo and more.
 keywords: creating a watermark, adding watermark to photos, removing watermark, removing watermark from photo
 productName: GroupDocs.Watermark for Java
 hideChildren: False